Packet switching: Invention and development

 For a period in the 1980s and early 1990s, the network engineering community was polarized over the implementation of competing protocol suites, commonly known as the Protocol Wars.
 It was unclear which of the Internet protocol suite and the OSI model would result in the best and most robust computer networks.

-Leonard Kleinrock carried out theoretical work at UCLA during the 1970s analyzing throughput and delay in the ARPANET.
-His theoretical work on hierarchical routing with student Farouk Kamoun became critical to the operation of the Internet.
-Kleinrock published hundreds of research papers, which ultimately launched a new field of research on the theory and application of queuing theory to computer networks.

 Complementary metal–oxide–semiconductor (CMOS) VLSI (very-large-scale integration) technology led to the development of high-speed broadband packet switching during the 1980s–1990s.